malbion/PlantInteractionNetworks/README.md

 ./validation/1 /2 /3
 plots for joint model validation.
 Includes traceplots, posterior uncertainty intervals, posterior predictive check, interactions from the IFM vs REM and rstan diagnostic plots.

-**analyses:** folder to store analysis of parameter outputs and results
+**analyses:** store analysis of parameter outputs and results

-**figures:** folder to store figures appearing in the manuscript

-**figures:** folder to store figures included in the main text and appendices of the paper
+**figures:** store figures included in the main text and appendices of the paper